he-yang/Excel-to-JSON/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Excel-to-JSON by WTSolutions, Excel add-in, Convert Excel to JSON within Excel (web online, windows, mac, linux)
+Excel-to-JSON by WTSolutions, Excel add-in, WPS add-in, API, MCP Service.
+Convert Excel to JSON within Excel (web online, windows, mac, linux) or WPS
 =================================================================================================================

 `中文 <https://excel-to-json.wtsolutions.cn/zh-cn/latest/>`_

 Excel to JSON by WTSolutions is a series of tools which can convert Excel to JSON, both Flat and Nested JSON can be converted.
-It offer a full-scenario solution for "Converting Excel to JSON", including Excel add-ins, web applications, open APIs, and enterprise-grade MCP tools:
+It offer a full-scenario solution for "Converting Excel to JSON", including Excel add-ins, WPS add-ins, web applications, open APIs, and enterprise-grade MCP tools:

 * `Web App: Convert Excel to JSON directly in Web Browser. <WebApp.html>`_
 * `Excel add-in: Convert Excel to JSON in Excel, works with Excel environment seamlessly. <ExcelAddIn.html>`_
+* `WPS add-in: Convert WPS workbook to JSON in WPS, works with WPS environment seamlessly. <WPSAddIn.html>`_
 * `API: Convert Excel to JSON by HTTPS POST request. <API.html>`_
 * `MCP Service: Convert Excel to JSON by AI Model MCP SSE/StreamableHTTP request. <MCP.html>`_